 Our first observation is that whenever there are not too many $\delta_i$, one can get rid of the factors $\tau_{\ell}(W)$. \begin{prop} Assume that there are $\alpha_1, \alpha_2 \in V$ such that

 Then we have

 \end{prop} \begin{proof} The set of classes

 have the same intersection pairings.
 Hence the claim follows from Proposition~\ref{thm:dependence}.
 (What is curious is that there is no isometry that can send $W+dF, W,F$ to $W+dF, dF+\alpha_1, F+\alpha_2$, since the second set of vectors is linearly independent, while the first one is not.
-Nevertheless, we still have an equality of Gromov-Witten invariants.) \end{proof}
+Nevertheless, we still have an equality of Gromov--Witten invariants.) \end{proof}